koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 	:: KDSP Signtool wrapper for Eden SDK / AAX wraptool
 	::
 	:: wraptool invokes signtool but makes a lot of assumptions about how we're going to sign
-	:: which are incompatible with Azure Code Signing.
+	:: which are incompatible with Azure Trusted Signing.
 	::
 	:: This tool removes all its arguments and replaces it with the correct or necessary ones.
 	:: Please adjust accordingly if necessary.